Berlin’s new cultural heart

 In the coming months, a new museum will be built on around 1,000 square meters in the building on Unter den Linden.
 The museum will feature both permanent and temporary exhibitions.
 The opening is planned for January 2022.

 Monument to Freedom and Unity

 The Monument to Freedom and Unity is due to be inaugurated in spring 2022.
 Set opposite the Humboldt Forum’s west portal, the 50-metre-long kinetic memorial is dedicated to the Peaceful Revolution and the fall of the Wall in 1989.
 In 2020, work started on the broad base to hold a gigantic bowl constructed of steel components.
 This walk-on ‘see-saw’ social sculpture is to be open to the public.
 When one half of the bowl has twenty people more on it than the other, the bowl will start to move, slowly and gently.
-The inauguration ceremony is scheduled for spring 2022.
+The inauguration ceremony is scheduled for autumn 2022.